US STOCKS-Wall St gains as tech stocks recover, banks rise

 By Sruthi Shankar

-June 13 U.S. stocks rose on Tuesday, with the Dow hitting an all-time high as bank and technology shares gained.
+June 13 (Reuters) - U.S. stocks rose on Tuesday, with the Dow hitting an all-time high as bank and technology shares gained.

 The S&P 500 technology sector rose 0.71 percent, recovering from its biggest two-day decline in nearly a year on Monday, and topped the list of gainers among the 11 major S&P indexes.